Xunnamius/acquire-port/README.md

 # Project 4
 $ ./koaapp.js --port `get-free-port proj4` # port D

+# Close the project... come back to it a few weeks later
+$ ./koaapp.js --port `get-free-port proj4` # port D (same port as before)

 # And in another window, we want to start another dev instance without problems
 $ ./koaapp.js --port `get-free-port proj4` # will run on the next available port
 ```